xxmawhu/BesStdSelector/README.md

 Ihe package collects most selectors used in the BESIII physic analysis frame.
 What's more, the exactly conditions are obtained from the publications.
 So I call it as StdSelector.
+## Why choose the BesStdSelector

+* Prevent you from potentially mistake.
+* Life is short
 ## What do the selectors select

 Select the chared tracks, select the showers, select the long lifetime